smcconaha/my-pseudocode/pseudocode.md

 Place the aeropress on the scale, zero the scale, and weigh out 16 grams of coffee beans directly into the brew chamber, *if* I weigh too much, I put them back in the bag of coffee *else if* I weigh too little, I add more coffee to the scale, *else* I proceed to the next step.

 Add water and *stop* if water exceeds top of brew chamber.
-Place plunger inside of brew chamber and Set timer to two minutes
+Stir the coffee for about 10 seconds and then press down on the plunger until coffee no additional liquid comes out.

 ---